BlinkyStitt/teensy-visualizer-matrix/README.md

 # Teensy Visualizer Matrix

-Instead of a [single strip of LEDs/8 EL wires](https://github.com/WyseNynja/teensy-visualizer), this sketch runs 2 64x8 LED matrixes.
+I forked [my code for a single strip of LEDs/8 EL wires](https://github.com/WyseNynja/teensy-visualizer) to instetad run 2 64x8 LED matrixes.
+Now that that works, I'm merging these repositories back together.
+I think the EL wire code is working, but I haven't tested it yett.

 ## TODO

+* bring back support for the hat with a single strip of LEDs
 * merge this repo into <https://github.com/WyseNynja/teensy-visualizer>
 * parts list
 * document soldering things and putting the hat together